-- Faculty's individual travel arrangements; - Personal errands for faculty members or department chairs.
+- Faculty's individual travel arrangements; - Faculty's individual expense reports in Workday (although they are the first point of contact for process-related questions); - Personal errands for faculty members or department chairs.
 This includes not only the most egregious examples (e.g., picking up dry cleaning), but also organizing events and parties that do not have a business purpose (e.g., birthday parties, baby showers); - Supporting college committees or initiatives that are not associated with the work of a specific department (the work of a department administrator belongs to that department; if another college priority needs support, please be in touch with the department dean); - Carrying responsibility for complying with college legislation on searches, reappointment and promotion reviews, and other department business (this is the chair's responsibility); - Any action that requires an administrator to go into a faculty member's password-protected account, such as submitting grades or submitting a faculty member's expense report in Workday; - Posting specific course-related material to online Sakai or Google sites; maintaining or creating reading or reserve lists for specific courses; - Personal correspondence of faculty members, including professional correspondence or email with students.

-If in a given year or semester, there are an unusual number of time-consuming activities happening within a department that may make it impossible for an academic administrator to manage her responsibilities within her assigned hours (e.g., when there is both a faculty search and preparation for an external review), please be in touch with the Provost's Office, which can assign additional hours or other temporary assistance support to a department.
+If in a given year or semester, there are an unusual number of time-consuming activities happening within a department that may make it impossible for an academic administrator to manage her responsibilities within her assigned hours (e.g., when there is both a faculty search and preparation for an external review), please be in touch with the Provost's Office, which can assign additional hours or other temporary assistance to a department.